 UW–Whitewater strives to enhance students’ global learning and understanding of the diverse world in which they live.
 One of the most notable ways in which this is achieved is through the annual, two-day UW–Whitewater Campus Diversity Forum, which promotes a sense of belonging for all community members.
 In order to integrate diversity into the fabric of the institution, UW–Whitewater has also developed an Inclusive Excellence Fellowship Program; this program brings four postdoctoral scholars to campus each year (one for each college) to teach on issues related to diversity as well as to facilitate dialogue and awareness of how such issues impact their lives.

 Students are also encouraged to dive deeply into issues pertaining to diversity.
-Numerous UW–Whitewater student organizations provide opportunities for diverse intellectual, cultural, creative, and service opportunities related to diversity (see more information here).
-UW–Whitewater hosts an Multicultural Heritage Lecture Series, which is aimed at promoting stronger self-identification among UW–Whitewater multicultural students, faculty, and staff, all while enabling a more sophisticated understanding of cultural diversity among the entire university community.
+Numerous UW–Whitewater student organizations provide opportunities for diverse intellectual, cultural, creative, and service opportunities related to diversity.
+UW–Whitewater hosts a Multicultural Heritage Lecture Series, which is aimed at promoting stronger self-identification among UW–Whitewater multicultural students, faculty, and staff, all while enabling a more sophisticated understanding of cultural diversity among the entire university community.
 The series offers four different lectures each year on such issues as Native Pride as well as Asian, African American, and Latino Heritage.

 For students interested in a longer-term learning experience, the College of Letters and Sciences offers a Diversity Leadership Certificate, which is designed to assist students across disciplines to engage in conversations around issues of race, gender, class, ethnicity, sexuality, and ability.

-The First-Year Experience at UW–Whitewater is comprised over several different components.
-It begins with Plan-It Purple, the day-long summer registration program.
-At Plan-It Purple, new students not only register for class, but also have the opportunity to meet other new Warhawks and connect with an academic advisor.
-Next, students participate in Club U-Dub-Dub—the two-day fall orientation for new freshmen and transfer students.
-Club U-Dub-Dub helps new student settle into life at UW–Whitewater by providing opportunities for social acclimatization as well as assistance with the academic transition to college.
+The First-Year Experience at UW–Whitewater begins with Warhawks SOAR, the day-long summer registration program.
+At SOAR, new students not only register for class, but also have the opportunity to meet other new Warhawks and connect with an academic advisor.
+Next, students participate in Warhawk Welcome—the two-day fall orientation for new freshmen and transfer students.
+Warhawk Welcome helps new students settle into life at UW–Whitewater by providing opportunities for social acclimatization as well as assistance with the academic transition to college.
 Orientation ends with a free on-campus concert.

 In order to gain the most from their first-year experience, students are encouraged to participate in a Learning Community.
-These communities provide new students with an opportunity to live and study with other new students who share similar interests.
+These communities provide an opportunity for new students to live and study with others who share similar interests.
 In addition to living in the same residence hall, students in a Learning Community share many of the same courses with their community members, including New Student Seminar.

 Whether they are teaching, counseling, or coaching, UW–Whitewater faculty and staff view mentorship as a major component of their role on campus.
-With a student-to-teacher ratio of 21:1 and fewer than 40 students in over 85% of courses, faculty have the opportunity to get to know their students and develop long-term relationships.
+With a student-to-teacher ratio of 20:1, faculty have the opportunity to get to know their students and develop long-term relationships.
 In order to facilitate a culture of mentoring on campus, the university supports:

 - a scholar/mentor program that pairs junior faculty with experienced professors on campus.